allegro/blog/_posts/2022-09-04-probabilistic-algorithms.md

 ## Fast cardinality aggregation

 Some time ago I had the opportunity to work on a service based on Elasticsearch.
-This service collects huge amounts of data, which later is analyzed by our customer care specialist.
+This service collects huge amounts of data, which later is analyzed by our customer care specialists.
 One of the key elements to be analyzed is a simple aggregate — the number of unique occurrences of certain values.
 In mathematics, this quantity is called the power of the set or the cardinal number.